OfteaHeat1997/ElderCare-DocAssist/README.md

 ### Prerequisites

 - Docker Desktop installed (Windows/Mac/Linux)
+- Node.js 18+ installed
+- Expo Go app on your phone (for testing)
-- At least 4GB RAM available for Docker
+- At least 8GB RAM (for Ollama with qwen2.5:3b model)
-- Port 3001 (frontend), 8080 (backend), 5433 (database) available

 ### Installation & Setup